MyHeritage has a new chromosome browser! Here are three tips for using it effectively.

 Accessing the MyHeritage Chromosome Browser

-May 2019 UPDATE: Just so you know, though it’s still free to upload your autosomal DNA test results to MyHeritage and get access to your DNA matches for free, the Chromosome Browser isn’t free for anyone who has uploaded DNA since December 16, 2018.
+Just so you know, though it’s still free to upload your autosomal DNA test results to MyHeritage and get access to your DNA matches for free, the Chromosome Browser isn’t free for anyone who has uploaded DNA since December 16, 2018.
 To use the Chromosome Browser and other great MyHeritage DNA tools, you’ll need to pay a modest “unlock fee,” which is presently $29.
+MyHeritage also has a great “Try before you buy” offer if you’re on the fence about the unlock fee; they offer a free 14-day subscription trial which includes the Chromosome Browser and all their other advanced DNA tools.

 I think the very best thing that this chromosome browser can do for you is to get you back into your DNA test results, get you working on your match list, and sparking your curiosity about your connections.
 May I recommend the MyHeritage DNA inexpensive quick reference guide we publish?
 It will help you get the most out of your DNA research experience there.